mauriciopoppe/blog/site/content/notes/learning-french.md

   * I like that the transcription is interactive, if I don't know a word, I can click/tap on it, and it'll highlight it and save it on its database (with the translation and the surrounding context).
   * It's web-based, so I can access it from my phone and my laptop without installing any software.
-  * It's very affordable compared to similar tools like LingQ (just ~$50 US per year) and also has a free version.
+  * It's very affordable compared to similar tools like LingQ and also has a free version.
 * [Anki](https://apps.ankiweb.net/)
   * To practice new words through spaced repetition.
-It's a great complementary tool to Readlang.
+It's a great tool to use with Readlang.
 * [Linguno](https://www.linguno.com/)
   * I use it to practice verb conjugation and refine my French.
 I wouldn't recommend using it when starting out.